Cataract Surgery FAQs

 You may be a candidate for cataract surgery if you are experiencing decreased or blurred vision, glare and halos, impaired depth perception, worsening color perception, or are having blurred vision even with your new glasses.
 Dr. Cavanaugh can help determine if cataract surgery is right for you, schedule a consultation today!

 Most people have plenty of time to decide about cataract surgery.
 Your doctor cannot make the decision for you, but talking with your doctor can help you decide.
-Most people elect for cataract surgery when they experience visual limitations for their lifestyle.
+Most people elect for cataract surgery when they experience visual limitations in their lifestyle.
 Tell your doctor how your cataract affects your vision and your life.
 Read the statements below, see which ones apply to you, and tell your doctor if:

 - You have trouble driving at night due to blurry vision and/or glare from headlights.